biocompt/GWAS/README.md

 ```
 plink2 --bfile $GENODATA --maf 0.05 --geno 0.02 --mind 0.02 --hwe 1e-6 --make-bed --out $OUTPUT_FILTERED
 ```
+## Run the analysis
+We set the desired parameters to our study.
+As an option, we can give a pheno file with multiple phenos, one for colum.
+Usually, we are just interest in obtain the "ADD" values in the output, so we can run fast the analysis and obtaining a smaller output by setting the option hide-covar.
 ```
 plink2 --bfile $OUTPUT_FILTERED --pheno $PHENO --keep $IDS --covar $COVS --glm hide-covar --freq --out $OUTPUT
 ```